EDCD/EDDN/docs/Running-this-software.md

     # greater number if the certificate has ever been renewed.
     ln -s ../../archive/eddn.edcd.io/fullchain1.pem fullchain.pem
     ln -s ../../archive/eddn.edcd.io/privkey1.pem privkey.pem

+### Reverse Proxy with Apache
+If you already have an Apache installation it will be easier to just use it for the reverse proxy.

+Ensure you have the module installed and active:

+    a2enmod proxy

+#### Apache configuration

 ### Reverse Proxy with nginx
 If you don't yet have nginx installed then start with: